Cyrus the Great: Mythology

 Herodotus gave a mythological account of Cyrus's early life.
 In this account, Astyages had two prophetic dreams in which a flood, and then a series of fruit-bearing vines, emerged from his daughter Mandane's pelvis, and covered the entire kingdom.
 These were interpreted by his advisers as a foretelling that his grandson would one day rebel and supplant him as king.
 Astyages summoned Mandane, at the time pregnant with Cyrus, back to Ecbatana to have the child killed.
 His general Harpagus delegated the task to Mithradates, one of the shepherds of Astyages, who raised the child and passed off his stillborn son to Harpagus as the dead infant Cyrus.

 Cyrus lived in secrecy, but when he reached the age of 10, during a childhood game, he had the son of a nobleman beaten when he refused to obey Cyrus's commands.
 As it was unheard of for the son of a shepherd to commit such an act, Astyages had the boy brought to his court, and interviewed him and his adoptive father.
 Upon the shepherd's confession, Astyages sent Cyrus back to Persia to live with his biological parents.
 However, Astyages summoned the son of Harpagus, and in retribution, chopped him to pieces, roasted some portions while boiling others, and tricked his adviser into eating his child during a large banquet.
 Following the meal, Astyages's servants brought Harpagus the head, hands and feet of his son on platters, so he could realize his inadvertent cannibalism.

-Rise and military campaigns

-Median Empire
+Rise to power

+Succession to Media

 Cyrus the Great succeeded to the throne in 559 BC following his father's death; however, Cyrus was not yet an independent ruler.
 Like his predecessors, Cyrus had to recognize Median overlordship.
 Astyages, last king of the Median Empire and Cyrus's grandfather, may have ruled over the majority of the Ancient Near East, from the Lydian frontier in the west to the lands of the Parthians and Persians in the east.